Sadiq Larijani: Views

 "We support a society which is based on the spirit of Islam and religious faith, in which Islamic and religious values are propagated, in which every Koranic injunction and the teachings of the Prophet of Islam and the Imams are implemented.
 It will be a society in which the feeling of servitude to God Almighty will be manifest everywhere, and in which people will not demand their rights from God but are conscious of their obligations to God."

 At the same time, he was considered a leading figure in the sphere of philosophy of law or fiqh.

 He also criticizes the views of people – such as Abdolkarim Soroush – who say that while there is a society, or civilization, of Muslims, there is no such thing as an Islamic society or civilization and that Islam is a spiritual and individual way of life, not an ideology.

 Larijani condemned protesters and those who expressed doubts in the 2009 presidential election results, calling the protests "illegal" and any doubts "baseless".

 Sanctions

 On 23 May 2012, Larijani was put on the sanction list of the European Union, which was published in the Official Journal of the Union.
 In the journal, it was stated that as head of the judiciary in Iran, he endorsed and allowed harsh punishments for retribution crimes, crimes against God, and crimes against the state.

 In January 2018, the United States sanctioned Larijani for human rights abuses, which Iran strongly denied.

+Candidacy for Supreme Leadership

+During the years prior to the assassination of supreme leader Ali Khamenei on 28 February 2026, during the 2026 Israeli–United States strikes on Iran, Larijani was named as a possible successor to Ali Khamenei as Supreme Leader.